werthdavid/homebridge-weather/README.md

 * `nameHumidity` humidity can have a different name (optional, only works if `showHumidity` is true, defaults to the same as `name`).
 * `type` the type of the displayed value, either "min", "max" or "current" (optional, defaults to "current")
 * `pollingInterval` the time (in minutes) for periodically updating the temperature (optional, defaults to 0 which means polling only happens when opening the Home-App)
+* `enableHistory` flag for enabling the FakeGato-service (see above) for temperature and humidity logging (optional, defaults to false, only works when polling is enabled)

+## Known Issues

+* Can't trigger scenes: try [Hesperus App](https://itunes.apple.com/de/app/hesperus/id969348892?mt=8)